 Shading and special effects

 The image on the right shows how gradients are used to generate illumination effects with MRIcroGL.
-The top picture (‘Image’) shows the volume rendering of our image (generated by volume ray casting): here dark regions correspond to darker tissue in the image only (the location of the illumnation source has no influence).
-The second panel (‘gradients’) shows the gradient magnitudes (regions where the image brightness changes) and the corresponding gradient directions (for easy illustration red, green, and blue correspond to left/right, front/back, top/bottom; though note in reality our gradients also store polarity [e.g. think of left right as positive red or negative red).
+The top picture (‘Image’) shows the volume rendering of our image (generated by volume ray casting): here dark regions correspond to darker tissue in the image only (the location of the illumination source has no influence).
+The second panel (‘gradients’) shows the gradient magnitudes (regions where the image brightness changes) and the corresponding gradient directions (for easy illustration red, green, and blue correspond to left/right, front/back, top/bottom; though note in reality our gradients also store polarity: left and right are ‘positive’ red and ‘negative’ red).
 We can use the gradient directions to compute the specular and diffuse lighting, as shown in the ‘Illumination’ panel.
-Typically, we blend these illumination values with the ‘image’ values (a process known as ‘Compositing‘) to generate a final image that is influenced both by tissue brightness (from the image) and surface orientation (from the illumination).
+Our final image typically blends information from both the ‘image’ and the ‘illumination’ (‘Compositing‘).

 Using shaders in MRIcroGL